Overview

 Spill Prevention Control and Countermeasures (SPCC) Training

-Required annually of all employees with responsibilities related to maintenance or operation of oil storage devices and those engaged in the filling of these storage devices at certain UNL facilities where large quantities of oil/fuel is transferred or stored.
+Required annually of all employees with responsibilities related to maintenance or operation of oil storage devices at certain University of Nebraska-Lincoln facilities where large quantities of oil/fuel are transferred or stored.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.